 2020: Mudalali Land

 Sri Lanka is one of the world's biodiversity hotspots.
 Its stunning forests teem with wildlife but are increasingly coming under threat from urban development.
 A large section of forest (27,500m2 or 7 acres) adjacent to the Forest Healing Foundation's current restoration project has recently become at risk of deforestation due to new roads to the area.
 We aim to protect it whilst supporting sustainable development in the region.
 We will create a protected area and plant additional nutmeg and gorikayi trees to help the local community generate income from the forest.

 We must act quickly to protect the forest and we are urgently seeking financial support to purchase 3ha of forest for protection.
 Please click here for more information and see our Get Involved page if you would like to support.
 We are incredibly grateful for any donations, no matter how big or small.

 2020: Smallholder farmer project

 Water is an increasingly precious resource in a world under pressure from climate change.
 We recently met a passionate group of local young farmers who explained that they are now only able to harvest rice once per year, instead of twice, because there simply isn't enough water for two harvests.
-Dryer weather, deforestation and increased industrial consumption are all likely contributors to this water loss and at the Forest Healing Foundation we are investigating what we can do to help.
+Dryer weather, deforestation and increased industrial consumption are all likely contributors to this water loss and at the Forest Healing Foundation we have been developing a project to help.